-Aesthetic fillings are tooth-colored, which give the teeth a more natural look when repairing decay and other such problems on the teeth.
+Aesthetic fillings are tooth-coloured, which give the teeth a more natural look when repairing decay and other such problems on the teeth.
 Aesthetic fillings can be made to be indistinguishable from your other teeth to preserve your natural smile.

 It is important to motivate your child once and forever to care about their dental and general oral hygiene.
-A consultation when it comes to young children has two purposes- to understand the child’s dental and medical history and learn the best method to communicate and bond with him or her.
+A consultation when it comes to young children has two purposes: to understand the child’s dental and medical history and learn the best method to communicate and bond with him or her.
 This is followed by an examination of the teeth and bite to determine any problems.
 At this point, no special instruments will be used other than a small dental mirror.

-A teeth cleaning treatment during which the dentist cleans your child’s teeth and teaches proper brushing techniques as well as the different ways to maintain a good oral health.
+A teeth cleaning treatment during which the dentist cleans your child’s teeth and teaches proper brushing techniques as well as the different ways to maintain good oral health.

-Composite fillings are also called white fillings.
+Composite fillings are also called white or tooth-coloured fillings.
 It is a material we use when decay occurs.
 The dentist shapes the filling so it looks and feels like your natural teeth.
 A big advantage of this is that these fillings will be the same colour as child's natural teeth.

 When teeth become badly decayed or damaged, or when baby teeth start to crowd adult teeth that are growing in, it may be necessary to consider having your child’s teeth extracted.
 Getting a tooth pulled may cause a little anxiety for both parents and children, but in most cases, the procedure is straightforward and less involved than a tooth extraction in adults.

 Veneers are like acrylic nails.
-They require very minimal trimming of your tooth structure, but are only suitable for your front teeth (see also Tooth-Coloured Composite Veneer) Veneers can improve the colour, shape and position of your teeth.
+They require very minimal trimming of your tooth structure, but are only suitable for your front teeth (see also Tooth-Coloured Composite Veneer).
+Veneers can improve the colour, shape and position of your teeth.
 A precise shade of porcelain can be chosen to give the right colour to improve a single discoloured tooth.
 Veneers can make a chipped tooth look whole again.

 Crowns are like caps.
-They work to to restore its shape and size, strength, and improve its appearance.
+They work to to restore a tooth's shape and size, strength, and improve its appearance.
 They cover more than 50% of your natural tooth, which means they require more trimming as compared to Veneers.
 Mainly done for the back teeth as they need more protection from the biting force.
 The crowns, when cemented into place, fully encase the entire visible portion of a tooth that lies at and above the gum line.